html5hacks/html5hacks/source/about/index.markdown

 ![Alt Jesse Cravens](/images/jesse_frog2.jpeg "Jesse Cravens")

-Jesse is a Sr. Engineer at Frog where he works with the world’s leading companies, helping them to design, engineer, and bring to market meaningful products and services.
+Jesse is a Principal Engineer at frog where he works with the world’s leading companies, helping them to design, engineer, and bring to market meaningful products and services.
 He possesses a deep background in web application development, and has recently been focusing on single page web application architecture, the mobile web, and HTML5.

-He previously held Sr. Development and Technical Management positions at USAA, leading a team of mobile application developers in the planning, designing, development, testing, implementation and maintenance of USAA's industry leading iOS, Android, Blackberry, and mobile web applications for USAA's 8 million members deployed worldwide.
+He previously held senior development and technical management positions at USAA, leading a team of mobile application developers in the planning, designing, development, testing, implementation and maintenance of USAA's industry leading iOS, Android, Blackberry, and mobile web applications for USAA's 8 million members deployed worldwide.

 Jesse holds a B.A. in Art from Rice University and currently resides in Austin, TX.
 He can be reached at [jessecravens.com](http://www.jessecravens.com)